Is Baby Tossing in the Air Scientifically Safe? A Look at the Pros and Cons

 • Emotional distress: Baby tossing may cause the baby to experience emotional distress, such as fear and anxiety.

-Even for older babies, even up to 4 years, tossing them in the air is still a very dangerous activity.
-There is always the risk of being dropped or falling, which can lead to head, neck, and spinal cord injuries.
+Even for older babies (up to 4 years), tossing them in the air is still a bad activity.
+Because of increasing body weight, in relationship to age, there is always the risk of being dropped or falling, which can lead to head, neck, and spinal cord injuries.
+Furthermore, some children may develop a fear of heights from being tossed in the air before they are ready.

 Image by Rebecca Scholz from Pixabay